 1. Ignore all analysis:

-Every time I arrived at the scene there were some analysis and theories provided by the teams around possible causes.
-Consuming this analysis by definition is opposite of First Principles thinking.
+Every time I arrived at the scene there were some analyses and theories provided by the teams around possible causes.
+Consuming this analysis by definition is the opposite of First Principles thinking.
 Because it has perspectives and can be highly subjective to the person analyzing.
 Focus only on data and not its interpretation.
-And if those were good analysis, then it would be great a validation when you arrive at them independently.
+And if those were good analyses, then it would be great validation when you arrive at them independently.